Roselou/rails-associations/readme.md

 ![](https://raw.githubusercontent.com/sf-wdi-18/notes/master/lectures/week-07/day-1-intro-sql/dawn-simple-queries/images/primary_foreign_key.png)

 **Always remember!** Most relational databases can only store one field, not an array of values.
 We need to store the information about the relationship on the side where just one value can keep all the necessary facts.
-Whenever there is a `belongs_to` in the model, there should be a *FK in the matching migration!*
+Whenever there is a `belongs_to` in the model, there should be a *Foreign Key in the matching migration!*

 <img src="https://chryus.files.wordpress.com/2014/02/img_1839.jpg" width="50%">